 Elizabeth Bierman served as the SWE FY15 President.
 Elizabeth is a senior project engineer at Honeywell Aerospace in Minneapolis, where she leads initiatives through the project engineering council.
 In this role, the aim is to improve communication and alignment, instill a “one engineering” organization philosophy, and help identify and address major issues negatively impacting project engineering effectiveness.

-She is married to David, also an engineer, and they have two daughters, Lauren and Avery.
+She is married to David, an engineer, and has two daughters, Lauren and Avery.